Core Four -μι Verbs - Aorist Tense

 3rd pl. -σαν -ντο

 * This dash indicates that this “ending” is actually an absence of an ending.
-This will apply to the second aorist of ἵστημι – more on this below.
+While this particular (lack of) ending doesn’t apply to δίδωμι, τίθημι, or ἵημι (since the 3rd sg. aor. act. is formed regularly as explained above), it will apply to the second aorist of ἵστημι – more on this below.

 δίδωμι τίθημι ἵημι